parthshukla/rbac-laravel/README.md

 ### <a name="view-permission-details">View Permission Details</a>
 This api end point will return the details of the permission matching the passed id
 ###### API End Point: /api/permission/{id}
-- id: unique id of the permission whose details is required
+- id: unique id of the permission whose details required
 ###### Request Type: GET
 ###### Response Body
 ```